Background pattern

 1. What is Canespie Bifonazol and what is it used for

-This medication belongs to a group of medications called antifungals (medications used to treat infections caused by fungi and yeasts).
+This medication belongs to the group of medications called antifungals (medications used to treat infections caused by fungi and yeasts).

-It is indicated for the treatment of "athlete's foot" (a superficial skin infection caused by fungi and located between the toes of the feet) in adults and adolescents 12 years of age and older.
+It is indicated for the treatment of "athlete's foot" (superficial skin infection caused by fungi and located between the folds of the toes) in adults and adolescents from 12 years of age.

-The main symptoms of athlete's foot are: itching, redness (erythema), cracks between the toes, scaling, which may lead to inflammation or pustules.
+The main symptoms of athlete's foot are: itching, redness (erythema), cracks between the toes, peeling that can lead to inflammation or pustules.
 It only appears on the feet.
-It usually starts between the toes, but it can also extend to the sole and the sides of the feet.
+It usually starts between the toes, but can also spread to the sole and sides of the feet.

 2. What you need to know before starting to use Canespie Bifonazol